Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 step four

 Combine.
-Drain the pasta and add to the frying pan with the zucchini.
+Drain the al dente pasta and add to the frying pan with the zucchini.
 Place over medium heat and add the remaining olive oil, pine nuts, and mint.
 Toss to combine and rewarm, adding a bit more olive oil if it seems dry.
 Serve immediately.

 Zucchini Pasta FAQ’s